 See Braum v.
 Kinderdine, 2nd Dist.
 No. 26298, 2015-Ohio-696 and see Rakich v.
 Anthem Blue Cross & Blue Shield, 172 Ohio App.3d 523, 2007-Ohio-3739, 875 N.E.2d 993 (10th Dist.).

 If your car’s value is less than the amount owed on the loan, and you don’t have gap insurance, it may be difficult or impossible to afford a replacement car.
-When you hire the Rinehardt Law Firm for your injury claim, we will develop strategies to get you into another car as soon as possible.
+When you hire the Rinehardt Injury Attorneys for your injury claim, we will develop strategies to get you into another car as soon as possible.

 If you decide to try to handle this on your own, here are some suggestions for getting a replacement car: